-Two-pronged immune cell approach could lead to universal shot against fluMarch 14th, 2013 in Medical research /
+Two-pronged immune cell approach could lead to universal shot against fluMarch 14, 2013 in Medicine & Health / Medical research

 Seasonal epidemics of influenza result in nearly 36,000 deaths annually in the United States, according to the Centers for Disease Control.
 Current vaccines against the influenza virus elicit an antibody response specific for proteins on the outside of the virus, specifically the hemagglutinin (HA) protein.